 In this example, the export

-schedule stays constant.
-However, the lower
+schedule stayed constant.
+It was the lower

-and is likely to stimulate additional exports so that
+and stimulated additional exports so that

-incomes rise to
+incomes rose to

-as national income rises to attain full employment.
+movement along the export schedule that causes national income rises to attain full employment.

 There is another model of the optimum exchange rate